How Fibromyalgia Complicates Sleep

 Fibromyalgia affects everyone in different ways, so knowing what relaxes you is key.
 If you find meditation or yoga to be a peaceful way to close out the day, fit some in before bedtime.
 If you need a warm bath or a gentle massage in order to help the pain melt away, make time for it.

 Even the most luxurious bed can be a source of pain for fibromyalgia sufferers, so pay close attention to how your sleeping situation affects you.
-If the sheets or the comforters aren’t keeping you comfortable all night long, consider replacing them for something that meets your needs.
+If the sheets or the comforters aren’t keeping you comfortable all night long, consider replacing them with something that meets your needs.
 Similarly, if the mattresses or pillows don’t offer appropriate support, it’s time for a change.
 When it comes to comfortable sleep, a supportive mattress or a set of soft sheets can make all the difference.

-While fibromyalgia flare-ups can happen what seems like any time, many sufferers can alleviate fibromyalgia symptoms with better sleep.
+While fibromyalgia flare-ups can happen what seems like anytime, many sufferers can alleviate fibromyalgia symptoms with better sleep.
 Try these techniques, track how your body responds, and make adjustments along the way to achieve more restful sleep.